YPO123/Monk_Synth/README.md

 ## Live Demo

+We currently only support it on computers, and we will add support for mobile devices in the future.

 Experience Monk Synth live through this link: **[Monk Synth Live](https://editor.p5js.org/1805318611/full/ivbzDqVz1)**

 For the Best Experience, We Recommend Using [Chrome](https://www.google.com/chrome/).